oslabs-beta/DockerNet/README.md

 ---
 ## About
 >### Description
 >[DockerNet.io][dockernet] provides developers with the tools needed to visualize and manage a Docker Network.
-Developers will have the abaility to view their networks in both a list view and graphical view.
+Developers will have the ability to view their networks in both a list view and graphical view.
 Developers are also able to create new networks, delete current networks, add containers to a network, and remove containers from a network.
 >
->DockerNet's interface allows users to easily and seemlessly navigate between networks.
+>DockerNet's interface allows users to easily and seamlessly navigate between networks.
 This feature proves most useful during the early development of a Docker Network configuration.
 >
->DockerNet is designed to be used by Developers who are new to the "Docker-verse" and appreciate having a visual aid.
-It also benefits seasoned developers who are designing a Docker Compose configuration as well as a means of verifiying a Docker compose file is correctly configured and behaving as expected.
+>DockerNet is designed to be used by developers who are new to the "Docker-verse" and appreciate having a visual aid.
+It also benefits seasoned developers who are designing a Docker Compose configuration as well as a means of verifying a Docker compose file is correctly configured and behaving as expected.
 >
 >### Features
 > - Visualize Docker Networks